 I’ve helped Poles who don’t know the difference between ‘he’ and ‘she’.
 I’ve also ‘helped’ Poles with a broader vocabulary than my own.
+That is to say, I’ve taught Poles with an insanely high-level of English, and I’ve also taught Poles who speak nothing other than their native language.

 But I’ve noticed that a lot of students have the same problems.
 Mixing up some words, bad pronunciation or putting things in the wrong order.